 We understand that a pupil may make an allegation against a member of staff and volunteers.
-If such an allegation is made, the member of staff or volunteer receiving the allegation will immediately inform the Head of School.
-The Head of School on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO).
+If such an allegation is made, the member of staff or volunteer receiving the allegation will immediately inform the Head Teacher.
+The Head Teacher on all such occasions will discuss the content of the allegation with the Local Authority Designated Officer (LADO).
 In Enfield, the role of the LADO is undertaken by the Deputy Head of Safeguarding and Quality Service (SQS), Maria Anastasi or Bruno Capela.
 Email: SAFEGUARDINGSERVICE@ENFIELD.GOV.UK Telephone: 0208 379 4392.

-If the allegation made to a member of staff concerns the Head of School, the staff member will immediately inform the Chair of Governors (see contact details above) who will consult with the Enfield's Lead Officer for Safeguarding and Child Protection.
+If the allegation made to a member of staff concerns the Head Teacher, the staff member will immediately inform the Chair of Governors who will consult with the Enfield's Lead Officer for Safeguarding and Child Protection.